emptymonkey/dumb/README.md

 Probably, but I've never seen anyone get it right.
 Keep in mind that your perl one-liner:

 * is probably more than most people want to remember.
-* won't match everything.
+* probably won't match everything.
-* will match some stuff it shouldn't.
+* probably will match some stuff it shouldn't.
 * will be slower than this dumb tool for large inputs.

 #### Holy hell, why did you write this in Lex?! ####